-- Due to the personal nature of hair-loss, many clients self-cut at home with vacuum haircutters such as the Robo-Cut or the Flowbee, or learn how to self-cut with clippers, guides and mirrors.
+- Many clients self-cut at home with with clippers, guides and mirrors, or with shears directed at a unit pinned to an upside-down mannequin head.
 We highly recommend you spend a couple of hours researching on YouTube to see how you can avoid going out for that haircut altogether.
-Nothing beats the satisfaction and savings of ordering online and cutting your own hair!

 - Try to leave an extra couple of millimeters length because you can revive the texture and feel of an older unit by giving it a new haircut after a couple of months of wear.
 This tip alone can stretch the lifespan of an old piece by months.

-- a flat-top comb, and a blending/fading comb, brightly colored plastic if your hair is dark, and black if you are blond or gray.
+- A comb, light colored if your hair is dark, or black if you are blond or gray.